Top Tips for Responsible Animal Encounters

 2. Avoid Activities that Harm Animals

 Avoid activities that involve captive or restrained animals, such as riding elephants or posing with tigers.
 These activities are often exploitative and cause immense harm to animals.
-Instead, opt for activities that allow animals to behave naturally in their habitats, such as whale watching or bird watching tours.
+Instead, opt for activities that allow animals to roam freely in their habitats, such as whale watching or safari tours.

 4. Support Conservation Efforts